Obama Used The British To Spy On Trump: Judge Napolitano

 Kucinich has acknowledged, however, that Trump may have a point.

-Kucinich told Bill O’Reilly on The O’Reilly Factor that the government eavesdropped on him while he was talking to the son of former Libyan president Gaddafi about his resolution to stop the hostilities in that country who has subsequently devolved into an ISIS enclave.
+Kucinich told Bill O’Reilly on The O’Reilly Factor that the government eavesdropped on him while he was talking to the son of former Libyan president Gaddafi about his resolution to stop the hostilities in that country, which has subsequently devolved into an ISIS enclave.
 Kucinich didn’t find out about it until four years later when two Washington Times investigative reporters played back the audio to him of a tape they had somehow obtained.

 Kucinich said that at the time, he got the green light from Capitol Hill attorneys to speak with the foreign official, but that operatives working for the director of national intelligence under Obama nonetheless were listening in on the conversation.

-When asked what thought about Trump’s wiretapping allegation leveled at Obama or more precisely his administration, Kucinich had this to say.
+When asked what he thought about Trump’s wiretapping allegation leveled at Obama or more precisely his administration, Kucinich had this to say.

 “I heard a lot of people laughing about it, and I said, ‘wait a minute–I had something happen to me.’
 I’ve never talked about it before.
 But I thought this is the time to explain to people that If a member of Congress can have his phone tapped on a policy matter, hey this can happen to anybody,”